 Autumn is upon us, and with Halloween just around the corner I thought it would be fun to review my favorite books for this time of year.
 It was very hard for me to choose just two because there are so many wonderful books!
-I may have to do a follow-up blog img_6407that includes some of my other faves.
+I may have to do a follow-up blog that includes some of my other faves.
 The reason I chose these two is because I actively involved the kids either during the story or with a follow-up activity.
 Keep in mind that it is always a great idea to have children predict what will come next in a story.
 This is one of the strategies that helps build good future readers.
 As you finish a page ask your child, “What do you think will happen next?”
 It’s always fun to hear their answers.

 Leaf Man by Lois Ehlert